oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ### <a name="KeyasSegmentConvention" href="#KeyasSegmentConvention">4.3.6 Key-as-Segment Convention</a>

-Services MAY support an alternate convention for addressing entities by appending a segment containing the unquoted key value to the URL of the collection containing the entity.
+Services MAY support an alternate convention for addressing entities by appending a segment containing the unprefixed and unquoted key value to the URL of the collection containing the entity.
 Forward-slashes in key value segments MUST be percent-encoded; single quotes within key value segments are treated as part of the key value and do not need to be doubled or